KirbInc/BongoChat-Server/docs/Gateway.md

 # Connecting
 By default, Bongo Chat servers listen for websocket connections on the port `8080` so if you want to connect you can use the server's IP/domain with port `8080` and the `ws` protocol.
 Here is an example of a URL to connect: `ws://localhost:8080`
-Once connected, you should send a `welcome` event with an empty `payload`.
+Once connected, you should receive a `welcome` event with an empty `payload`.

 ### Example Welcome
 ```json